kjh1980/MoEngage-Docs/transactional_api.rst

 ::

-    userId - unique id of the user, use this parameter if you want to target user based on the unique Id along with target as "user" userEmail - email of the user, use this parameter if you want to target user based on the email address along with target as "user"
+    query - A JSON object with a query parameters

+    sample query objects -
+    1. {"email":"exampleemail@moengage.com"} - to query a user based on email address
+    2. {"mobile":"9663123424"} - to query a user based on mobile number
+    3. {"id":"1234"} - to query user based on the unique Id

 A sample JSON object for sending it as part of request body would looke like